-With COVID-19 spreading unrelentingly across the globe and forcing millions of us to work from home, the super-powers of digital have truly come to light.
+With COVID-19 spreading unrelentingly across the globe and forcing millions of us to work from home, the super-powers of digital and digital marketing have truly come to light.
 Although face-to-face meetings and large-scale events are not currently possible, revolutionary collaboration and virtual event tools mean that businesses can still strengthen customer relationships and generate valuable sales pipeline in these challenging times.

 But before putting a digital marketing plan into action, it’s crucial to get the basics right.
 Here are our top 3 tips to get you started….

 1. Personalise your content for your target audience and ensure that it’s relevant

 Identify buyer and influencer persona types and establish their challenges.
 Address those challenges by presenting how your product or solution adds value and helps to overcome them.

 Place personalised and relevant content at every touchpoint on your customer’s digital journey, ensuring that value is visible every step of the way.

 2. Make sure that the essential basics are taken care of

 By essential basics, we mean websites, landing pages, SEO (search engine optimisation), PPC (pay-per-click), and analytics.